 We deploy our platform as a SaaS solution, with data hosted in the cloud or at the edge on customer-provisioned infrastructure.
-This latter option we refer to as "managed," as we provide updates and enhancements automatically on a monthly basis while allowing customers the flexibility and control to adhere to their own data security and sovereignty requirements.
+This latter option we refer to as "Managed," as we provide updates and enhancements automatically on a monthly basis while allowing customers the flexibility and control to adhere to their own data security and sovereignty requirements.

-Dynatrace Software Intelligence for The Enterprise Cloud
+Dynatrace Software Intelligence for Dynamic Multi-cloud Environments